Food and Drink in South Lakeland

 South Lakeland can boast its share of restaurants which currently hold acclaimed Michelin Stars (L'Enclume at Cartmel, The Samling near Ambleside and Holbeck Ghyll, Windermere) along with other outstanding establishments which consistently achieve high recognition.

 There is an existing base of food producers within the South Lakeland borders.
 This ranges from HJ Heinz, operating an infant food manufacturing facility in Kendal with nearly 200 staff, to smaller concerns producing everything from Christmas puddings to award-winning bacon.
-Hawkshead Relish, the Creative Confectionary Company and Lake District Ice Creams are all well known local food manufacturers.
+Hawkshead Relish and English Lakes Ice Creams are all well known local food manufacturers.

-Every year, South Lakeland celebrates its diverse and unique food and drink economy with a number of popular and well-supported events including the Westmorland County Show attended by over 25,000 people, Kendal Festival of Food and Kirkby Lonsdale's Fork Fest, all drawing an audience from around the region and further afield.
+Every year, South Lakeland celebrates its diverse and unique food and drink economy with a number of popular and well-supported events including the Westmorland County Show attended by over 25,000 people, Kendal Festival of Food and Ulverston's Food Festival, all drawing an audience from around the region and further afield.

 Our producers are also supported by local, regional and national retailers who appreciate the benefits of including food and beverages from South Lakeland in their portfolio.
 Further information can be found in our Retail section